dezzak/ansible-s3cmd/README.md

 s3cmd role

-This role will let you s3cmd and configure it
+This role will let you use s3cmd and configure it

 Requirements
 ------------